dbgrigsby/Postr/README-rep70.md

     - Text input to allow for date and time to be added once the scheduler is implemented

 # November 9, 2018
+  - Added Tumblr to performance method
+  - Added Slack to performance method
+  - Added Instagram to performance method
   -